-Propaganda is nothing new.
-It’s always been a part of human society.
+Propaganda is nothing new; it has always been a part of society.

 Everybody loves a good story and all good propaganda is essentially that—a story.
-There is a monster and a saviour.
-A group of people will be blamed for all your problems and there will be one person who can save you.
+There will be monsters and a saviour.
+A group of people will be blamed for all your troubles and there will be someone who can save you.

-In the past, this toxic story was spread through posters, speeches and simple films.
-In the modern world, however, we find propaganda online.
+In the past, this story was spread through posters, speeches, and films.
+Today, however, we find propaganda online.

 The internet has made our lives better in so many ways.
-Ironically, it’s now being used as a convenient tool for spreading misinformation.
-Facebook, Instagram, WhatsApp, blogs, discussion boards and newspaper sites are full of propaganda.
+Ironically, it is now being used as a tool for spreading disinformation.
+Facebook, Instagram, WhatsApp, blogs, discussion boards, newspaper sites are all full of propaganda.

 The art of propaganda lies in understanding the emotional ideas of the great masses.